green-lad/config/README.md

     - use std/dirs in combination with pipelines (I don't know why it does not work, sth about env and pipes...): `[".." "../.."] | each {dirs add}` (better yet without the each)

 - helix:
+    - questions:
+        - what do I do if pipe command hangs?
     - setup:
         - setup auto complete with words from current buffers as source (vim: C-n)
         - sometimes the cursor in not clearly visible when selecting for example whitespace (color scheme problem)